Unity Setup Guide

 VERSION

-Please note that the recommended Unity Editor version to work with Snapdragon Spaces is 2021.3.16f1.
-Later versions of Unity Editor might work well, but have not been extensively tested.
+Please note that the recommended Unity Editor version to work with Snapdragon Spaces is 2021.3 LTS (starting with 2021.3.16f1).
+Later versions of the Unity Editor have not been extensively tested and may not work as effectively.

 Android Build Support must be added when installing the Unity Editor to be able to export .apk files.
 The module can also be added afterwards through the Unity Hub.